pratyushraj-07/FirebaseAuth-Compose/README.md

 ## Overview

 This repository is a practice project aimed at demonstrating the integration of Firebase Authentication and Dagger Hilt for dependency injection in an Android application.
-Built kotlin and jetpack compose following the clean architecture pattern
+Built with kotlin and jetpack compose following the clean architecture pattern

 ## Tech Stack
 - Jetpack compsoe